jf1kkm/getqrz/README.md

 # getqrz

-This program provides JTLinker with QSO information combining JTDX QSO data and QRZ.com data.
+This program provides JTLinker with QSO information combining JTDX QSO data and QRZ.com data.<br>
+State and country will be listed in the QTH.

 Works with Python 3.5 and above.